 - Comfort & Fit: Heel-lock excellent; measured heel-slip minimal (~1 mm) after long descents.
 Toe-box narrower — toe splay limited for some testers.
 Break-in: one short hike.
 Hot spots: occasional localized pressure over medial arch when using thicker orthotics.
 Perceived fatigue after 14 miles: 5/10 (firmer ride but less rotational strain).

-- Water & Durability: Gore-Tex model kept feet dry during creek crossings; upper and outsole durability excellent with minimal midsole compression after 200 miles.
+- Water & Durability: Gore-Tex model kept feet dry during creek crossings; upper and outsole durability excellent with minimal midsole compression.

 - Orthotic Compatibility: With a trimmed Powerstep Pinnacle (low profile) the shoe reduced heel pain 5 → 2 over long descents; however, very thick orthotics (Superfeet Green) created tightness in the medial arch and increased pressure points.
 Best fit: medium-low orthotic thickness (3–4 mm).